SyntaxBlitz/screenshotserver/README.md

 Installation
 ------------
-This needs to be installed on an operating system with case-sensitive filenames.
+This needs to be installed on an Apache server on an operating system with case-sensitive filenames.
+You can use another web server but will need to create the equivalent of the provided .htaccess.

 Plop these files into a directory, **which should be the root folder of either the domain or a subdomain**.
 You can modify this code to work inside a directory, of course, but it's not currently written to work like that.